 In the below section, you’ll see a real-time example of the eval command.
 But you should understand that the Linux OS provides numerous commands which can help you in automating a lot of your tasks.

-If you wish to know about all these essential Linux commands, then do follow this post, “Essential Linux Commands for Beginners and Experienced.“.
+If you wish to know about all these essential Linux commands, then do follow this post, “Essential Linux Commands for Beginners.“.